Becoming a parent and your mental health

 Taking action will help

-Lots of women who have mental health problems are very frightened that their baby will be taken away by social services if they tell people they are struggling with their mental health.
-In fact, getting help and treatment for your mental health shows you’re trying to do the best for your children – and people will want to help you do this.
+Lots of women who have mental health problems are frightened that their baby will be taken away by social services if they tell people they are struggling with their mental health.
+In fact, getting help and treatment for your mental health shows you’re trying to do the best for your children.

-Most women with mental health problems are never referred to Children’s Social Care (social services).
+Most women with mental health problems are never referred to Children’s Social Services.
 However, if you are referred you will need to understand why this has happened and how the process works.

 Visit the Royal College of Psychiatrists (RCP) website to understand more about Children’s Social Services and Safeguarding.